 Discover more at Rainbow Springs!

-The National Kiwi Hatchery Tours are open Thursday - Monday (Labour Weekend) from 8:30 - 2pm.
+The National Kiwi Hatchery Tours are open Thursday - Sunday from 8:30 - 2pm.

 Rainbow Springs Nature Park remains closed.
 If you have an advance booking, a voucher or for information on passes please see our latest update.

 At Rainbow Springs we have the passion to share New Zealand’s wildlife story by inspiring and empowering conservation through participation.
 We are committed to create an engaging conservation experience for our manuhiri, support cultural sustainability and promote authentic, future-focused and impact-driven community and environmental care programmes.
 Find more about our action and commitments below.

 Mercury Energy produces 100% sustainable energy through solar and hydro generation and is our only energy supplier with zero use of other fossil fuel power on site.
 Additionally, we have our own 36 solar panels that generate 10-15% of our energy consumption.

 Recently, Mercury has generously donated funds for the ICU unit at the National Kiwi Hatchery and a Tesla battery (energy storage) to maintain our incubation and brooder facility in operation in case of a power failure thus protecting and sustaining the health of the most vulnerable kiwi on-site.

 We work with Green Certified Sustainable partner Jasco Distributing for our cleaning needs and hygiene supplies.
 We use certified organic non-toxic, biodegradable, non-allergenic and environmentally friendly cleaners (Bio-Zyme), Ecologo-certified soaps & hand sanitizers packaged in recyclable containers, and 100% recycled tissue and handtowels.